-In addition to the restaurant and outdoor patio, WOODS has a Camp Truck food truck that provides quick to go lunch items, ideal to take for a beach picnic or hike while exploring Pender Island.
+In addition to the restaurant and outdoor cedar deck patio, WOODS has a Camp Truck food truck that provides quick to go lunch items, ideal to take for a beach picnic or hike while exploring Pender Island.

 What is it like to stay at WOODS?

 In a word, fabulous.

-I love camping in British Columbia to begin with, so glamping is just extra lovely, especially at such a beautiful spot as WOODS.
-The variety of accommodation options here meet my and many people’s budget and needs, and the excellent takeout food options (hello breakfast croissants!) add to what I bring on our camping outings.
+I love camping in British Columbia.
+And glamping is extra lovely, especially at such a beautiful spot as WOODS.
+The variety of accommodation options here meet my and many people’s budget and needs.
+The excellent takeout food options (hello breakfast croissants!) add to what I bring on our camping outings.

 The camp vibes are laid-back outdoor holiday style, perfect for a relaxation in nature.
 Our time at WOODS was quiet and private, which was exactly what we needed during our stay.

 If you need to work off those tasty pastries or pasta, WOODS is next door to part of the Gulf Islands National Park Preserve.
 You can walk through the Prior Centennial Campground and follow the Heart Trail, an easy walk through the forest.